ionic-team/ionic-portals/website/docs/how-to/using-a-capacitor-plugin.md

 **CapacitorBrowser**

-The Browser API provides the ability to open an in-app browser and subscribe to browser events.
+The Browser API provides the capability to open an in-app browser and subscribe to browser events.

 **CapacitorCamera**

-The Camera API provides the ability to take a photo with the camera or choose an existing one from the photo album.
+The Camera API provides the capability to take a photo with the camera or to choose photos from the photo album.

 **CapacitorClipboard**